Miami is absurd.

 A SHIMMER OF CUBA IN LITTLE HAVANA

 In Orlando we’re privy to some fantastic Cuban food joints.
 However my years of ordering cubanos y croquet’s did not prepare my taste buds for El Pub and the most savory media noche (cubano on sweet bread) I’ve ever bit into.
 If you’re feeling quite famished I recommend starting with their empanadas.
 Be warned though, English is not the first language in this neighborhood and my high school/college Spanish classes finally showed their worth here.
+My friend I was with, who has an accent, was virtually inaudible to our server.

 LIVE MUSIC IN MAGIC CITY